 - You need to be proficient in Java.

-- (ideally, some knowledge of C/C++)
+- Some code examples also in Python, C/C++.

 - Basic understanding of build systems and continuous integration.

 - We will go over specifics later.

 - Basic understanding of logic and sets.

 - Formal verification based on logical arguments.